Skip to content

 Personal insurance

 Applicable to each participant of a BBF registered affiliate club only.
-Personal insurance registration form click here.
+All individual participants should register on Sport:80, including umpires not affiliated to a club.
+The policy wording for personal accident can be found at the bottom of this page.
 Insurance terms noted in online registration form.
 The BBF can provide each authorised club representative a list of registered participants for their club by email to senior.leagues@britishbaseball.org.uk

 The mentioned insurance coverage adheres to a number of terms.
 For example, (but not limited to):